ejasmuhamed/stories/content/posts/clear-your-mess-right-now.md

 title: "Clear your mess, right now"
 date: "2024-01-23"
 description: "Resigning from my company is how I cleared my mess.
 Untangling is not easy but it brings clarity."
-tags: ["short-post", "clarity", "productivity", "learnings"]
+tags: ["short-post", "clarity", "productivity", "learnings", "business"]
 categories: ["thoughts", "personal"]
 series: ["Quick Reads"]
 aliases: ["clear-your-mess-right-now"]